shaine/inverse-dot/README.md

 This plugin cedes control of reporting back to Mocha rather than requiring a separate Karma-specific reporting plugin. inverse-dot is built to handle Webpack/Karma integration if run in this context.

+## Credit

+Almost all of this code is ripped out of Mocha itself.
+The only changes made here are for process and/or formatting.